Leisure Activities in The Solent and Southampton Water

 Know whistle signals.
-Five or more short blasts on the whistle is the “Keep Clear” signal.
+Five or more short blasts on the whistle means "Your Intentions are unclear".
 Check and see if it is for you - and if it is - GIVE WAY.
 Three short blasts means “My engines are gong astern”.

 Know flag signals and shapes.
-Large ships proceeding seawards will fly International Code Flag ‘E’ over the answering pennant which indicates that the vessel will turn to port at the West Bramble buoy and make for the Nab (East).
-A vessel displaying the answering pennant over International Code Flag ‘W’ will indicate that the vessel will depart the Solent via the Needles (West).
 A large ship which displays a cylinder on her yardarm during the day or three red lights in a vertical line at night indicates that the ship is severely restricted in her manoeuvrability.
 Please give her a wide berth.

 Keep your VHF R/T tuned to channel 12, the Port working frequency, and listen for traffic information from the Harbour Master’s Operations Room; Call Sign VTS )Vessel Traffic Services).